Residues of a tropical zeta function for convex domains: Introduction

-One case in which the conjecture holds almost trivially is that of polygons whose sides have rational slopes.
+One elementary case in which the conjecture holds is that of polygons whose sides have rational slopes.
 Such polygons are naturally viewed as moment polytopes of compact symplectic toric surfaces.
 From the algebro-geometric point of view, these surfaces may be obtained from a minimal model by a sequence of blow-ups at torus-fixed points.
-From the symplectic point of view, however, each blow-up comes with a natural ``size'', measured by the symplectic area of the corresponding exceptional divisor.
+From the symplectic point of view, each blow-up comes with a natural ``size'', measured by the symplectic area of the corresponding exceptional divisor.
 In this setting, our zeta function may be interpreted as a Dirichlet generating series for the sizes of these blow-ups, with the symplectic structure encoded through tropical optics and with a particular minimal model and blow-up chain chosen canonically.
 From this perspective, one sees that the corresponding zeta function extends meromorphically to the whole complex plane.
 Moreover, it has only two poles, both reflecting basic geometric information about the toric surface: the residue at \(s=1\) again corresponds to the symplectic area of the anticanonical class, while the residue at \(s=0\) is the negative of its self-intersection.
 The same, though infinite, triangle-cutting mechanism also appears in the algebro-geometric story \cite{KramerPippich2015Snapshot,BurgosGilKramerKuehn2016} behind the universal elliptic curve over the moduli space \(A_1\) of elliptic curves.

-Apart from this ``trivial'' algebraic case, there is essentially only one domain for which we can currently write the tropical zeta function explicitly in terms of known special functions.
+Beyond the algebraic polygonal case, there is essentially one domain for which we can currently write the tropical zeta function explicitly in terms of known special functions.
 This domain arises as the limit shape obtained from concentration of measure for the uniform distribution on lattice polygons contained in a fixed square, as the lattice mesh tends to zero \cite{Vershik1994,Barany1995,Barany2008}.
 For this particular domain, the tropical zeta function is